Ted Talks And Other Resources

 - Ken Robinson: “Do Schools Kill Creativity?”
 2006, And “Bring on the Learning Revolution” 2010

 - Tony Robbins: Why We Do What We Do

 Eleven-year-old Isabella’s blended family is more divided than ever in this thoughtful story about divorce and racial identity from the award-winning and New York Times bestselling author of Out of My Mind, Sharon M. Draper.

+A little boy searches for a pot of parent glue to paste his mom and dad’s marriage back together.
+He soon realizes that even though his parents’ marriage is broken, their love for him remains as strong as ever.
 Divorce is an unhappy fact that affects many children’s lives, and the story told in this book was written for those little boys and girls.
 Its message can help soothe their feelings and make them understand that their parents’ separation is in no way their fault.
 Parents who are divorcing will also value Mom and Dad Glue, By Kes Gray, as a story they can read to their children and help them realize that although their parents’ marriage has not worked out, Mom and Dad love them today, as they always have and always will.
 Illustrations by Lee Wildish.
 Appropriate for ages 3-7 years old.

 The Power of Letting Go – How to Drop Everything That’s Holding You Back by John Purkiss

 In The Power of Letting Go, John Purkiss explains why we should let go and how we can do it, using proven techniques to make things happen.
 When you let go, you live intuitively.
 Everything flows, because you are no longer attached to things being a certain way, to being a certain person or always being right.
 What a relief.
 The irony is that when you feel stuck in any area of your life – career, relationships, purpose, health or money – letting go can seem very hard.
 You cling on for dear life just at the moment you need to take the leap.
 The stages of letting go: